Random Linear Projections Loss for Hyperplane-Based Optimization in Neural Networks: Empirical Results

 This next evaluation delves into the performance dynamics of our methods under ablated data scenarios, highlighting the resilience of RLP loss relative to MSE loss and MSE loss with $L_2$ regularization in the presence of data perturbations.

-\subsubsection{Number of Training Examples}
+\paragraph{Number of Training Examples.}

 In the ablation study with a constraint of $|J| = 50$ training examples, our findings across the six datasets underline the robustness and efficacy of the RLP loss.
 For the California Housing and Wine Quality regression benchmark datasets, the RLP loss-trained models consistently outperform their MSE loss and $L_2$ regularized MSE loss-trained counterparts in both convergence rate and test error, despite the limited data.
-In particular, we observe that neural networks trained with RLP loss observe accelerated \textit{grokking} \citep{power2022grokking}, where the model begins to generalize past the point of overfitting (see Figure \ref{fig:50_training_points}).
 This trend persists in the Linear and Nonlinear synthetic regression datasets, with RLP loss-trained neural networks achieving rapid convergence and low error.
 Similarly, for the image reconstruction tasks on MNIST and CIFAR-10, RLP loss-trained models achieve faster convergence.
 Figure \ref{fig:comparison} in particular shows that after $5$, $10$, and $50$ training epochs, the MNIST images reconstructed by the RLP loss-trained autoencoder are more accurate and clearer than those generated by the MSE loss-trained autoencoder.
-Results for the case of $|J| = 100$ training data points can be found in Section \ref{secAdditionalExperiments} of the Appendix.
+Results for the case of $|J| = 100$ training data points can be found in Section \ref{secRegReconstruct} of the Appendix.

-\subsubsection{Distribution Shift Bias}
+\paragraph{Distribution Shift Bias.}